him-a-n-shu/P.A.P.P.U./README.md

 # PAPPU - Personalized Assistant for Practical and Productive Use

 ---
 PAPPU is an advanced Python-based personal assistant that streamlines various tasks to enhance productivity and efficiency.
-Leveraging a combination of libraries, APIs, and automation techniques, Jarvis offers a wide range of features, including task automation, data analysis, location services, entertainment options, and more.
+Leveraging a combination of libraries, APIs, and automation techniques, PAPPU offers a wide range of features, including task automation, data analysis, location services, entertainment options, and more.

 ## Features